restaumatic/external-orders-api/README.md

     7. `restaurantId` - required integer (64 bit), id of the restaurant in the system, most probably other than restaurant id in external order source
     8. `fullfillmentMethod` - required object with required discriminator field `tag` taking value `Takeaway` or `Delivery` or `DineIn`.
 Tells how the restaurant is supposed to fulfill the order:
         1. `Takeaway` - an order must only be prepared in a restaurant, it will be taken away by customer
-        1. `Courier` - as above, but picked by external courier
+        1. `CourierPickUp` - an order must only be prepared in a restaurant, it will be taken away by external courier
         1. `Delivery` -  an order must only be prepared and delivered by a restaurant, for this tag additional field `address` is required with fields:
             1. `street` - required non-empty text
             2. `streetNumber` - required non-empty text